Aussies might be able to claim refunds for unused travel insurance, following a recent ACCC statement. Read more…

 What if you got your life insurance after COVID-19 became a known event?

-It doesn't matter.
+Usually, it doesn't matter.
 You'll still be covered, even if you bought your life insurance policy after COVID-19 became public knowledge.
 However, there is an exception to the rule.

 Can you still get life insurance to cover COVID-19?